daBrado/restr/README.md

 ## Details

-The Rack application keeps around a pool of R processes that are waiting on a JSON-encoded command to come in on a pipe.
-Once the Rack app receives a request, it converts it to a JSON-encoded command and sends it along that pipe, and then waits for the process to terminate.
-The R process runs the requested function, encodes the output as JSON (via `rjson`), and delivers that string to another pipe, and exits.
-The Rack app pulls the JSON string from that pipe, and delivers it to the client.
+The Rack app keeps around a pool of R processes that are waiting on a JSON-encoded command to come in on a pipe.

+Once the Rack app receives a request, it converts it to a JSON-encoded command and sends it along the pipe, and then waits for the process to terminate.

+The R process decodes the JSON and runs the requested function, encodes the output as JSON, and delivers that string to another pipe, and exits.

+The Rack app pulls the JSON string from the return pipe, and delivers it to the client.
 Meanwhile, another thread puts a new R process in the pool to replace the exited one.

-The reasoning behind having a pool of waiting R processes is so that the client doesn't need to wait for the R process to start up.
+By having a pool of waiting R processes, the client doesn't need to wait for an R process to start up.

-The pipe-based communication is achieved using `IO.pipe` on the Ruby side, and `file('/dev/sd/n', raw=T)` on the R side, when `n` is the file descriptor number found via the Ruby IO object's `fileio` attribute.
+The pipe-based communication is achieved using `IO.pipe` on the Ruby side, and `file('/dev/sd/n', raw=T)` on the R side, where `n` is the file descriptor number found via the Ruby IO object's `fileio` attribute.